Up to 50% off sofas & mattresses — limited‑time deals.

 FAQs

-Q: Which model feels most stable for couples?
+Which model feels most stable for couples?

-A: Constellation Fiber 3500 kept the most noticeable after-sway.
+Constellation Fiber 3500 kept the most noticeable after-sway.

-Q: Do these feel good for side sleeping?
+Do these work for side sleeping?

 Previous post